Open market operations

 The Federal Reserve's approach to the implementation of monetary policy has evolved considerably since 2007, and particularly so since late 2008 when the FOMC established a near-zero target range for the federal funds rate.
 Since late 2008, the Federal Reserve has greatly expanded its holding of longer-term securities via a series of asset purchase programs with the goal of putting downward pressure on longer-term interest rates and thus supporting economic activity and job creation by making financial conditions more accommodative.

-- From December 2008 to August 2010, to help reduce the cost and increase the availability of credit for the purchase of houses, the Federal Reserve purchased $175 million in direct obligations of Fannie Mae, Freddie Mac, and the Federal Home Loan Banks.
+- From December 2008 to August 2010, to help reduce the cost and increase the availability of credit for the purchase of houses, the Federal Reserve purchased $175 billion in direct obligations of Fannie Mae, Freddie Mac, and the Federal Home Loan Banks.
 In addition, from January 2009 to August 2010, the Federal Reserve purchased $1.25 trillion in mortgage-backed securities (MBS) guaranteed by Fannie Mae, Freddie Mac, and Ginnie Mae.
 Detailed transaction level information for the MBS purchase program is available at the link below.

 - From March 2009 to October 2009, the Federal Reserve purchased $300 billion of longer-term Treasury securities to help improve conditions in private credit markets.